cahayatambunan/CRUD_Car_Rental/README.md

-Here's the improved and fully detailed `README.md` version tailored for your project.
-I've incorporated all the suggestions, including a Table of Contents, expanded instructions, and formatting tweaks.

----

 # CRUD Car Rental System

 A car rental management system built using **Python**.
 This system features basic **CRUD** (Create, Read, Update, Delete) operations for managing vehicle listings and rental bookings.
 The application is designed for two types of users: **Admins**, who manage car data, and **Customers**, who browse and book available cars.